Can My Dog Eat…?April 13, 2019 2020-05-16 6:26

 Blackberries: Safe, and a nice treat to share during the summer!

 Blueberries: Safe.
+These are a great source of vitamins for your dog!
 Don’t be alarmed about strangely colored poop after your pup eats these.

 Bread: Safe, but to be given in moderation.

 Broccoli: Safe, but to be given in moderation.
 Broccoli contains isothiocyanates which can cause gastric irritation in your dog.